Swadhaar, Tenement 1/3 & 1/4, Old Mhb Colony, Anand Nagar, Santacruz (e) , Mumbai, Maharashtra, India, 400055

-The word 'Swadhaar' in Hindi means 'self support' and is a reflection of the organisation's objective of helping its clients improve their financial circumstances -to achieve self-reliance, to increase their income generating potential and to ensure that they are able to meet their daily needs.
+The word 'Swadhaar' in Hindi means 'self support' and is a reflection of the organisation's objective of helping its clients improve their financial circumstances which involves achieving self-reliance and to improving their income generating potential.

-Our mission is to assist the urban poor, especially women, to enhance their economic capacity by providing financial education and training, and by facilitating access to savings, insurance and loans, which will enable them to cross the poverty line and meet their aspirations for a better future.
+Our mission is to assist the urban poor, especially women, to enhance their economic capacity by providing financial education and training, and by facilitating access to savings, insurance and loans, which will enable them to overcome the deprivations of poverty and meet their aspirations for a better future.

 SFA focuses on empowering economically disadvantaged persons, women, men, and working youth living in slum communities by:

-Facilitating opening of no-frills saving accounts for its clients
+Facilitating the opening of no-frills saving accounts for its clients

 Distributing affordable micro-life insurance policies as an agent of Life Insurance Corporation of India